r4work/starter-academic/content/talk/Online-training-on-SPSS/index.md

 ## **Who can Participate**
 Research scholars and working persons
 {{% alert note %}}
-This event has already begun.
+This event has ended.
 Stay tuned for future announcements.
 {{% /alert %}}